aye-ko/stock_exploratory_data_analysis/README.md

 **Steps taken to ensure data integrity:**
 1. Created a backup of the original raw data
-2. Checked for and removed null values
-3. Verified no duplicate customer records
-4. Validated data types for all columns
+2. Validated data types for all columns
-5. Checked for spelling errors in categorical variables
-6. Trimmed extra spaces from text fields

 **Documentation:** All cleaning steps are documented in the R Markdown file with inline comments.